-To view the NY deals in digital health, click here after logging into CB Insights.
+To view the US deals in digital health, click here after logging into CB Insights.
 It will automatically run a Deal Search with the right deal filters.
 You can refine it further as you choose.

 If you don’t have an account, you can create one below.

 This report was created with data from CB Insights’ emerging technology insights platform, which offers clarity into emerging tech and new business strategies through tools like:

 - Earnings Transcripts Search Engine & Analytics to get an information edge on competitors’ and incumbents’ strategies

 - Patent Analytics to see where innovation is happening next

 - Company Mosaic Scores to evaluate startup health, based on our National Science Foundation-backed algorithm